ConnorDeMeyer/Glassify/README.md

 ```

 #### Type Info
-`glas::TypeInfo` is a struct containing the type information that can normally only be accessed at compile time. the information in this struct can be customized inside of the `glas_config.h` file.
+`glas::TypeInfo` is a struct containing the type information that can normally only be accessed at compile time. the information in this struct can be customized inside of the `glas_decl.h` file.

 ### Reflecting Member Variables